JeremyGerin/JeremyGerin/README.md

 ## Programming Projects 💻

-- **[HeatVoxelEngine](https://github.com/JeremyGerin/HeatVoxelEngine)** : A Vulkan-based voxel engine built for learning Vulkan, using thermodynamic simulations such as heat diffusion in solids, fluid convection, and potentially thermal radiation as a playground for GPU programming and shader development.
+- **[VulkanSandbox](https://github.com/JeremyGerin/VulkanSandbox)** : An experimental C++ project for learning Vulkan, serving as a sandbox for testing ideas and developing reusable rendering code.

 - **[PhysicEngine](https://github.com/JeremyGerin/PhysicEngine)** : An experimental C++ library intended to bootstrap a complete OpenGL & ImGui environment, making it easier to build graphics applications and focus on buffers, textures, and shader development.